Information Centre

 Yes, he will be giving regulated advice if he advises his client on the amount of contributions to be invested in each of those constituent funds.
 A licence under the SFO for the purpose of giving such advice would generally not be required if the relevant advice is limited to MPF schemes and their constituent funds only.

-Although explaining a legal or procedural requirement, prompting clients to provide missing information in order to give effect to the client's instruction or stating an objective fact does not generally fall within the section 34L prohibition, the same action may amount to a regulated activity depending on the circumstances of the case.
-Accordingly, unregistered staff involved in scheme administration should take care when responding to inquiries from, or communicating with, employers and scheme members.
+Explaining a legal or procedural requirement, prompting clients to provide the required information in order to give effect to the client's instruction or stating an objective fact does not generally fall within the section 34L prohibition.
+However, unregistered staff should exercise caution when responding to enquiries from, or communicating with, employers and scheme members so as not to carry a regulated activity.
 In cases of doubt, the matter should be handled by a registered intermediary.

-However, if he suggests another fund choice to the member, e.g. by stating "In your case, you might like to invest in Fund A rather than Fund B", or invites him to make additional voluntary contributions to the scheme, he will be carrying on a regulated activity.
-In case of doubt, the call centre representative should refer the matter to a registered intermediary.
+However, if the call centre representative suggests another fund choice to the member, e.g. by stating "In your case, you might like to invest in Fund A rather than Fund B", or invites him to make additional voluntary contributions to the scheme, he will be carrying on a regulated activity.
+In case of doubt, the call centre representative should refer the matter to a subsidiary intermediary for communicating with the scheme member.

-Call centre staff of MPF trustees who are not registered as an MPF intermediary should avoid responding to questions which may involve a choice between funds of an MPF scheme.
+The call centre staff of the MPF trustees or the principal intermediary, who are not registered as an MPF intermediary, should avoid responding to such questions which may involve a choice between constituent funds of an MPF scheme and likely entail regulated advice being given.

-If, in response to a question, the representative refers the member to the MPF Scheme Brochure of the MPF scheme that sets out the differences between the two funds, or reads out the information available in the MPF Scheme Brochure or the fund fact sheet in response to the inquiry in an objective and non-selective manner (and without any opinions), this is not likely to constitute a regulated activity.
+If, in response to a question, the call centre representative refers the scheme member to the MPF Scheme Brochure of the MPF scheme that sets out the differences between the two funds, or reads out the information available in the MPF Scheme Brochure or the fund fact sheet in response to the enquiry in an objective and non-selective manner (and without any opinions), this is not likely to constitute a regulated activity.

-If, however, the representative suggests that Fund B is the better choice for the member, the representative may also be regarded as inviting or inducing, or attempting to invite or induce, the member to invest in Fund B.
+If, however, the call centre representative suggests that Fund B is the better choice for the member, the representative may also be regarded as inviting or inducing, or attempting to invite or induce, the scheme member to invest in Fund B.